Tekki/onedrive-perl/README.md

   * Mojolicious
   * Mojo::SQLite

-Don't use the outdated packages included in your distribution, instead install them with
+Don't use the outdated packages included in your distribution, instead install them from CPAN with

     cpanm Config::Tiny Data::Dump Mojolicious Mojo::SQLite